William Edwards School: House name controversy

 Originally in 1962 there were 3 school houses each named after landowners and lords of the manor historic to the local area.
 They were Bruyn, Rokell and Warren and some years later a fourth house was added, named after the influential Whitmore family.
 The Whitmore family especially has historical ties to the local area due to its inheritance of the old Orsett Hall, which burned down in 2007.

-In May 2021 William Edwards announced that the four house names would change as part of their response to the COVID-19 Pandemic.
+In May 2021 William Edwards announced that the four house names would change as part of their response to the COVID-19 pandemic.
 In order to support pupils most affected by the pandemic the school planned to introduce a fifth house to increase its total capacity.
 The other houses were also relaunched with new names and brands.
 The five new houses were named Parks, Nightingale, Attenborough, Ennis-Hill, and Turing, all named in honour of their respective eponyms.

 In response, former students who attended the school launched a petition calling on the school to reverse its decision.
 The new names were accused of being "woke" and the changes a "clear case of cancel culture" that had "infested" the school.
-Headteacher Bell responded to the controversy by stating that he could not "do anything about it if that decision is one which some former pupils do not agree with."
+Headteacher Bell responded to the controversy by stating that he could not "do anything about it if that decision is one which most former and current pupils do not agree with."
 The response was called dismissive and led to the spread of another petition hosted on Change.org.

 The Change.org petition stressed that "These names have stood since the school was established over 50 years ago, representing local history.
 It is a total disgrace, these were the original house names when the school opened in 1963.
 It is disrespectful to all the past teachers, past students and kills any continuation of tradition and history.
 As ex-pupils we demand that the original house names be kept, not just for tradition but for future generations to share the same house name as parents, grandparents and beyond."
 The petition never reached its goal.